sitrucp/flutter_openai_image_description/README.md

 <img src="app_screenshots/prompt.jpg" alt="image prompt" width="20%"/>

-Selected image prompt response 1 - can get more than response each with diffirent prompt or resolution
+Selected image prompt response 1 - can get more than one response each with different prompt and/or resolution

 <img src="app_screenshots/response_1.jpg" alt="image prompt response 1" width="20%"/>